 During the tape backup process, data is copied from primary storage to a tape cartridge.
 For off-site data protection, an organization would then transport the tape cartridges to another location.

-Keys to implementation
+Keys to implementing off-site backups

 Security is another consideration.
 For cloud off-site backup, data moving across the public internet to a cloud provider's server should be encrypted at the original location, in transit and at rest on the provider's server.
 Users must then verify that the data is the same as it was previously and not corrupted, and that it will be available for DR.